Trade-offs in School Choice: Comparing Deferred Acceptance, the Naive and the Classic Boston Mechanism: Related Work

 \section{Related Work}

-The Boston mechanism has received significant attention, because it is frequently used for the allocation of students to public schools in many school districts around the world.
-The mechanism has been heavily criticized for its manipulability and the resulting loss in welfare and fairness: for the case of strict priorities, \citet{Abdulkadiroglu2003SchoolChoice} found that the Boston mechanism is neither strategyproof nor stable, and they suggested the Student Proposing Deferred Acceptance mechanism \citep{GaleShapley1962CollegeAdmissionStability} as an alternative that is strategyproof for students. \citet{ErginSonmez2006} showed that with full information, the Boston mechanism has undesirable equilibrium outcomes.
-Experimental studies by \citet{Chen2006SchoolChoiceExperimentalStudy} and \citet{PaisPinter2008SCandInforamtionExp} revealed that the Boston mechanism is indeed manipulated more frequently than alternative, strategyproof mechanisms.
+The classical Boston mechanism has received significant attention because it is frequently used for the assignment of students to public schools in many school districts around the world.
+The mechanism has been heavily criticized for its manipulability: For the case of strict priorities, \citet{AbdulSonmez2003SchoolChoiceAMechanismDesignApproach} showed that BM is neither strategyproof nor stable.
+They suggested the Deferred Acceptance mechanism \citep{GaleShapley1962CollegeAdmission} as an alternative that is stable and strategyproof for students. \citet{ErginSonmez2006GamesUnderBostonSchoolChoice} showed that \BM\ can have undesirable outcomes in full information equilibrium.
+Experimental studies, such as those conducted by \citet{Chen2006SchoolChoiceExperiment} and \citet{PaisPinter2008SCandInforamtionExp}, revealed that it is indeed manipulated more frequently by human subjects than strategyproof alternatives.

-\citet{KojimaUnver2014BostonSchoolChoice} provided an axiomatic characterization of this mechanism for the case of strict priorities.
-However, they also pointed out that the assumption of \emph{strict} priorities is usually violated in school choice problems.
-Some recent work has considered coarse priorities, uncovering a number of surprising properties of the Boston mechanism: \citet{Abdulkadiroglu2010ExpandingChoiceCADA} demonstrated that in a setting with \emph{coarse} priorities and perfectly correlated preferences, the Boston mechanism can lead to higher ex-ante welfare than \RSD.
-Similarly, simulations conducted by \citet{Miralles2008CaseForTheBostonMechanism} illustrate that for a setting without priorities, equilibria of the Boston mechanism can have desirable ex-ante welfare properties.
-In this paper, we consider a setting with no priority structure and give a systematic description of the efficiency advantages of the Boston mechanism over the strategyproof alternative \RSD\ (which is equivalent to Student Proposing Deferred Acceptance if there is only one priority class and ties are broken using single uniform tie breaking).
+\citet{KojimaUnver2014BostonSchoolChoice} provided an axiomatic characterization of the Boston mechanism for the case of fixed, strict priorities.
+However, they also pointed out that the assumption of fixed, strict priorities is usually violated in school choice problems.
+Some recent work has considered coarse priorities and revealed a number of surprising insights: \citet{Abdulkadiroglu2015ExpandingChoiceInSchoolChoice} demonstrated that in a setting with random priorities and perfectly correlated student preferences, BM can lead to higher \emph{ex-ante} welfare than Deferred Acceptance in equilibrium.
+Similarly, simulations conducted by \citet{Miralles2008CaseForBostonWP} illustrated that with single uniform tie-breaking and no priorities, equilibria of the Boston mechanism can yield higher ex-ante welfare.
+It has remained an open research question if and how the Boston mechanism can be understood to yield higher student welfare for general priority structures.
+Our present paper addresses this question: We show that, given truthful preferences, BM \emph{rank dominates} the Deferred Acceptance mechanism whenever the two mechanisms are comparable, and, using actual student preferences from the Mexico City high school match, we show that BM assigns substantially more top-$k$ choices than DA for $k\leq 7$.